 Sequencing using Historical Events

 One genre to use in the classroom are songs that tell about an event in history.
-You can’t go wrong with sequencing events from the Battle of the Alamo.
+You can’t go wrong with sequencing events from special events from history.
 Here are some songs you might try:

-Shortly after the freighter Edmund Fitzgerald sank in Lake Superior on November 10, 1975, Gordon Lightfoot, a Canadian singer-songwriter, wrote this song to commemorate the sinking.
+Shortly after the freighter Edmund Fitzgerald sank in Lake Superior on November 10, 1975, Gordon Lightfoot, a Canadian singer-songwriter, wrote this song to commemorate the sinking which took all 29 crew members with it.
+The song mourns the loss of the crew and the tragedy of the ship’s sinking.

-Here are a few more history songs you might try:
+Here are more sequencing with songs that teach about historical events you might try:

 - Coal Miner’s Daughter by Loretta Lynn